RPS News & Announcements

 In Touch Newsletter

-Missed this week's In Touch Newsletter?
+Missed the last In Touch Newsletter of the 2016-17 school year?
 Read it here!

 2017 Summer Dining Hours

-Please review the adjusted 2017 summer dining hours across IU-Bloomington campus.
+Please review the adjusted 2017 summer dining hours at The Bookmarket Eatery and across IU Bloomington campus café's and dining halls.

 |Monday–Friday||7 a.m.–7 p.m.|